thawk105/ccbench/silo/README.md

 $ cd ../
 $ ./bootstrap.sh
 ```
-This makes ../third_party/masstree/libkohler_masstree_json.a used below building.
+This makes ../third_party/masstree/libkohler_masstree_json.a used by building silo.
 - Build
 ```
 $ mkdir build